pachyderm/docs-content/2.3.x/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

     ```

     This command generates a transaction object in the cluster and saves
-    its ID in the local Pachyderm configuration file.
+    its ID in the local {{%productName%}} configuration file.
 By default, this file
     is stored at `~/.pachyderm/config.json`.

 ###  Example